 The results of the Decompositions Variant indicate that, in the first period the variables of Trade, Inflation, Exchange Rate, and Information Technology have not contributed to the variance of changes in International Tourist Visits.
 And start to contribute in the second period up to the 10th period.
 In the second period, the contribution of the Trade variable to International Tourist Visits was 13.71%.
 In the third period, the contribution of Trade was 10.90%, then the fourth period was 6.51%.
 And in the next period up to period 10, there was a decrease in the contribution of Trade to International Tourist Visits.
-Then the results of the Variant Decompositions of the Inflation variable showed a contribution to International Tourist Visits of 2.63% in the second period.
-In the third period the contribution of the inflation variable was 10.43%, then in the fourth period it was 18.14%.
-And up to period 10, the contribution of Inflation continues to increase to International Tourist Visits.
-Although there was a one-time decline in period 6.
+Then the results of the Variant Decompositions of the Inflation variable showed a contribution of the inflation variable was 10.43%, then in the fourth period it was 18.14%.
+And up to period 10, there was a one-time decline in period 6.

 The results of the Decompositions Variant of the Exchange Rate showed a contribution to International Tourist Visits of 0.01% in the second period.
 In the third period, the contribution of the Exchange Rate to International Tourist Visits was 12.92%, then in the fourth period the contribution of the Exchange Rate was 16.45%.
 There was a decrease in the contribution of the Exchange Rate to International Tourist Visits in periods 5 and 6, then increased again in periods 7 and 8.
-While in periods 9 and 10, the contribution of the Exchange Rate to International Tourist Visits decreased again.
-Finally, the results of the Variant Decompositions of the Information Technology variable, which shows a 26% contribution to International Tourist Visits in the second period.
+While in periods 9 and 10, the contribution of the Exchange Rate to International Tourist Visits of the Variant Decompositions of the Information Technology variable, which shows a 26% contribution to International Tourist Visits in the second period.
 In periods 3 and 4, the contribution of Information Technology decreased to International Tourist Visits.
 Then in the next period, namely periods 5 to 10, there was an increase in the contribution of Information Technology to International Tourist Visits